wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Provision Apache Spark clusters in HDInsight | Windows Azure" description="Learn how to provision Spark clusters for Azure HDInsight by using the Azure Management Portal, Azure PowerShell, a command line, or the HDInsight .NET SDK." services="hdinsight" documentationCenter=""
+   pageTitle="Provision Apache Spark clusters in HDInsight | Azure" description="Learn how to provision Spark clusters for Azure HDInsight by using the Azure Management Portal, Azure PowerShell, a command line, or the HDInsight .NET SDK." services="hdinsight" documentationCenter=""